anshumandwivediusa/spring/07. security/README.md

  - **Availability** → Keeps systems and data accessible when needed.
    Tools: Redundancy, Failover Systems, Backups.

+### Defense in Depth
+ - Multiple layers of security controls prevent single points of failure.
+   Examples: Firewalls, Intrusion Detection Systems (IDS), Endpoint Security, Cloud Security.

+## Encryption (Deep Dive)
+- **Purpose** → Encryption transforms readable data into an unreadable format using mathematical algorithms, ensuring that even if attackers intercept the data, they cannot understand it without the proper key.
+It’s the backbone of **confidentiality** in the CIA triad.

+- **Types of Encryption**
+  - **Symmetric (AES)** → Same key for encryption and decryption.
+Fast, used for securing large volumes of data (e.g., databases, file systems).
+  - **Asymmetric (RSA)** → Uses a public/private key pair.
+Slower but ideal for secure key exchange and digital signatures.
+  - **Hybrid (TLS/SSL)** → Combines both: RSA for exchanging keys, AES for bulk data transfer.

+- **Applications**
+  - **Data in Transit** → Protects communication channels (emails, VPNs, HTTPS websites).
+  - **Data at Rest** → Secures stored information (databases, hard drives, backups).
+  - **Authentication & Integrity** → Digital signatures and certificates verify identity and prevent tampering.

+- **Real-World Examples**
+  - Online banking transactions secured with **TLS/SSL**.
+  - Encrypted messaging apps like **Signal** using end-to-end encryption.
+  - Cloud storage providers encrypt files at rest with **AES-256**.

+- **Challenges**
+  - **Key Management** → Losing or leaking keys compromises security.
+  - **Performance Overhead** → Heavy encryption can slow systems if not optimized.
+  - **Quantum Threats** → Future quantum computers may break RSA; hence **post-quantum cryptography** is emerging.

 ## 2. Security Architecture of Spring Boot